-Newsy/lpsos COVID-19 Methodology
+Newsy/Ipsos COVID-19 Methodology

-These are some of the findings of an Ipsos poll conducted between March 20 -24 behalf of Newsy.
+These are some of the findings of an Ipsos poll conducted between March 20 -24 and April 16-20 on behalf of Newsy.
 For this survey, a sample of roughly 2,007 adults age 18+ from the continental U.S. Alaska and Hawaii was interviewed online in English.